Control your WCR and optimise your financial autonomy

 - Negotiate an authorised bank overdraft if your WCR is low

-- Seek investors to get financing
+- Search for investors to obtain financing